Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

      cd (YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/2.global_registration/
      qmake global_registration.pro
      Make
-You can find the executable file from the location "(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/2.global_registration/global_registration".
+You can find the executable file from the location `(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/2.global_registration/global_registration`.

 # Demo
 **We have provided compiled executable files that you can use directly without complicated environment configuration**.
 Here we also have provided downsampled raw sample data for four modalities (`fMOST`,`VISoR`,`MRI`,`LSFM`), corresponding registered results, and related files needed during registration.
 In addition, you can also use the corresponding script file to register your own data.